Gas Chromatography – Definition, Uses, Advantages & More

-What is Chromatography?
+What is Gas Chromatography?

 Chromatography is an analytical technique used to separate the components, or solutes, within a mixture.
 First, the mixture gets dissolved in or mixed with a mobile phase (gas or liquid), which is a going to move or flow through the system.
 This mobile phase carries the mixture through to a second substance, the stationary phase which can be highly customised to optimise the separation.
 As the mixture progresses, its components disperse and separate at varying speeds depending on their interaction with the stationary phase and mobile phase.

-What Is Chromatography
+Chromatography

-Uses of Chromatography
+Uses of Gas Chromatography

 Chromatography has multiple used in a wide range of fields: